-What do you regret about your past or present work?
 Your book series is doing well!
 This truly is an accomplishment to cherish!
 What must you do to ensure your writing career continues on an upward trajectory?
 Regardless of whether you have a publisher or self-publish, there are problems that can arise during the complex process of production.
-Some we must live with and bypass with minimal discomfort; others we can actually take steps to remedy in order to bring greater harmony to past as well as present tasks…
+Some we must live with and bypass with minimal discomfort.
+Others we can take steps to remedy in order to bring greater harmony to past as well as present tasks…

 I’ve previously discussed issues an author faces in publishing a series—regardless of genre.
 Fortunately, the process of publication is seldom the responsibility of a single person.
 Of course, as the author, the quality of the final product reflects on you—for it is you who will be facing the public.